Blog icon

 LCOE does the same for electricity, helping us compare different ways of making it, like solar, wind, coal or gas.
 It shows us which method is cheaper for producing electricity.

-On a technical level, LCOE tells us the average price of electricity an investor would need to receive over the design life of their investment to recover both their capital and operating costs of building and running the technology.
-The technology with the lowest LCOE is the most competitive.
+On a technical level, LCOE tells us the average price of electricity an investor would need to receive over the life of their investment to recover both their capital and operating costs of building and running the technology.
+A low LCOE indicates the technology is likely to be competitive, however investors will conduct more in-depth studies for specific sites and market conditions that are not covered by LCOE analysis.

 Because the LCOE is the price of electricity that new investors would need to break-even, LCOE data is also itself one indicator of future electricity prices required to ensure sufficient supply capacity is built to meet demand.